RayaneGuebre/Hacker-Card/Journal.md

 ## 17/07
-TOday i've only done the schematic of the PCB, tomorrow i'm gonna start working on the actual PCB
+Today i've only done the schematic of the PCB, tomorrow i'm gonna start working on the actual PCB
 Designing: 30m
 ##18/07
 today i've started designing the actual business card but i'm not really sure how to make it unique, I'm not a designer / artist :')